amd/aocl-data-analytics/README.md

 ## Building on Windows using the GCC toolchain

 1. Install GCC and gfortran compilers.
 The only way this has been tested so far is using MinGW, via MSYS.
+The following commands may be needed, to install the relevant compilers (within the MSYS command window):

+* pacman -S mingw-w64-x86_64-gcc-fortran
+* pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+* pacman -S mingw-w64-x86_64-cmake
+* pacman -S mingw-w64-x86_64-ninja
+* pacman -S mingw-w64-clang-x86_64-openmp
+* pacman -S mingw-w64-x86_64-openmp

-2. Make sure you have set the AOCL_ROOT environment variable to your AOCL installation directory (e.g. C:\Users\username\AOCL-4.0), gcc, g++ and gfortran on your Windows PATH and MINGW_BIN to the location of the library libgfortran (e.g. C:\msys64\mingw64\bin)
+2. Make sure you have set the AOCL_ROOT environment variable to your AOCL installation directory (e.g. C:\Users\username\AOCL-4.0), gcc, g++ and gfortran (and clang too ,if you wish to use it) on your Windows PATH and MINGW_BIN to the location of the library libgfortran (e.g. C:\msys64\mingw64\bin)

 3. In your checkout create a directory called build

-4. Open a command prompt, navigate to build and type cmake -G Ninja -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_Fortran_COMPILER=gfortran .. along with any (or none) of the following options depending on the build that is desired:
+4. Open a standard Windows command prompt, navigate to build and type cmake -G Ninja -DCMAKE_C_COMPILER=gcc (or clang) -DCMAKE_CXX_COMPILER=g++ (or clang++) .. along with any (or none) of the following options depending on the build that is desired:

 * -DBUILD_ILP64=On for 64-bit integer build